eslam-gomaa/Flexible_Network/README.md

 ### Why should we use this Project while we can use Ansible for network automation !

- Ansible provides good means for network automation, it is idempotent, gather facts, & supports config backups as well among other features
+ Ansible provides good means for network automation, it is idempotent, gathers facts, & supports config backups as well among other features

 But the question should be **Python vs. Ansible for network automation** and this is a controversy topic as each is suitable for different use cases